aladdine/luna/FFI Impl Notes.md

 ## List of Proposed Language Changes
 To properly implement the C FFI

+- Wrapping of C-level functions to be called from within Luna.
+  + `Std.FFI.C.Call`
+  + Brings the `foreign import [unsafe] C` syntax into scope.
+  + This takes arguments:
+    * `symbol`: The name of the foreign function
+    * `object`: The object in which the foreign function can be found.
+    * `name`: The Luna-side name for the function.
+    * `sig`: The type signature of the foreign function being imported.
+This is specified in Luna's C Types.
+Must include the return type.
+  + It produces a binding in the scope containing the `foreign import` that can be called as any normal Luna function.
+  + Potentially we could get away with not specifying the object file, but that runs the risk of breaking existing code in case of a symbol clash.
+  + For example, using Luna's block syntax:

+    ```
+    foreign import C:
+      "Tensor.so":
+        "allocTensor" allocTensor :: CInt64 -> CPtr
+    ```

 - C Value Library:
   + `Std.FFI.C.Value`
   + This contains utilities for marshalling between the C types and Luna inbuilt